 - Hours: According to Google, 7am – 11pm Mon-Sat and 8am – 10pm on Sundays

 - Website: There isn’t one as far as I could tell.
 I’m really no help here.

 La Terraza @ Gran Hotel de la Ciudad de Mexico

-I haven’t visited the restaurant, though I hear great things.
-However, my husband and I spent a good amount of time on their terrace enjoying the views, the booze, and the rising full moon.
-The margaritas are huge and amazing, the mezcal presentation is aces (where did that description even come from just now), and this view of the Zócalo is not to be missed.
+We spent a good amount of time on the terrace enjoying the views, the booze, and the rising full moon.
+The margaritas are huge and delicious, the mezcal presentation is aces (where did that description even come from just now), and this view of the Zócalo is not to be missed.